btjanaka/cpsm/README.md

 ### Examples

-Create a new cpp solution for uva 12345, in the uva/solving directory.
+Create a new cpp solution for the HackerRank problem "Journey to the Moon", where the abbreviation for HackerRank is `hr` and the directory for it is hackerrank.

 ```
-cpsm n uva 12345 cpp
+cpsm n hr "Journey to the Moon" cpp
 ```

-Save that cpp file.
+This creates a journey-to-the-moon.cpp and journey-to-the-moon.txt file in the hackerrank/solving file and opens up an editor where you can work on the files.
+Once you are done, you can move the files to the main hackerrank directory (i.e.
+"save" it) with the following command.

 ```
-cpsm s uva 12345 cpp
+cpsm s hr "Journey to the Moon" cpp
 ```

+Note that you do not need quotes around your problem title if your problem title has no spaces.
+For example, you can do `cpsm n uva 12345 cpp`.

 ## Uninstallation